-The sale of passive infrastructure assets, by one or more Licensees to one or more Persons, which may or may not be a Licensee, which are intended to be used to provide electronic communications or electricity services in The Bahamas should be notified to URCA.
+266. The sale of passive infrastructure assets, by one or more Licensees to one or more Persons, which may or may not be a Licensee, which are intended to be used to provide electronic communications or electricity services in The Bahamas should be notified to URCA if the sale or series of sales over a five year period (i) is equal to or above BSD one (1) million; or (ii) representing at least 10% of the divesting Licensee's total number of the relevant assets should be notified by the parties.
 This may include, but is not limited to, mobile sites and towers (in the case of electronic communications) or electricity generators and transmission infrastructure (in the case of electricity).